V & W CLASS DESTROYERS

 The U and V class was a batch of 16 ships launched in 1942 and 1943.
 Seven were given V names, of which two, HMS Valentine and HMS Verulam, were inherited:

 HMS Valentine (D49) was bombed and abandoned in the Scheldt Estuary in 1940.

 The new Valentine was renamed Algonquin

 (R17) on completion in 1944 (but went to sea with Valentine's bell) and transferred to the Royal Canadian Navy.
 She

 remained in the Eastern Atlantic until the end of the war.
 She was

 subsequently converted to a Type 15 frigate, and was scrapped in 1971.

-HMS Verulam had been mined and sunk in the Gulf of Finland in 1919.
+HMS Verulam (F19) was mined and sunk in the Gulf of Finland in 1919.

-The new Verulam took part, with other new V class destroyers, with the torpedoing of the Japanese heavy cruiser Haguro in the Malacca Straits in May 1945.
-She was subsequently converted to a Type 15 Frigate, and was scrapped in 1972.
+The new HMS Verulam (R28) took part with three other V class destroyers (Venus, Vigilant, and Virago) in the 26th Destroyer Flotilla in the torpedoing of the Japanese heavy cruiser Haguro in the Malacca Straits in May 1945.
+She was subsequently converted to a Type 15 Frigate, and scrapped in 1972.